ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 When multiple competing flows all using the same alternate congestion control algorithm, the proposal should explore how the capacity is shared among the competing flows.
+This form of fairness can be important when a small number of similar flows compete to fill a bottleneck.
+It can howvever also not be useful, specifically when comparing flows seek to send at different rates.

+In other contexts, and when different congestion control alogithms are used it can be valuable to understand whether capacity sharing results in more harm to other flows than existing defined methods.
+A measure of harm is not restricted to the equality of capacity, but ought also to consider metrciss suchas the latency intoduced and potential for starvation.

 ### Short Flows